-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-- childbirth and breast-feeding
+- childbirth and breastfeeding

 - treatments for cancer, including chemotherapy and radiation

 - anti-estrogen drugs for treating breast cancer or endometriosis